Robert Lamberton (judge)

-Judge Robert Lamberton (March 20, 1809 – August 7, 1885) was an associate Judge of the Courts of Venango County, Pennsylvania, who founded the first bank in the county later known as the Lamberton Savings Bank.
+Robert Lamberton (March 20, 1809 – August 7, 1885) was an associate Judge of the Courts of Venango County, Pennsylvania, who founded the first bank in the county later known as the Lamberton Savings Bank.
 The bank building was demolished in 1969 to make way for the First National Bank of Pennsylvania.

 Early years

-Robert Lamberton was born and brought up on the family farm near to what is now Eglinton, County Londonderry, Northern Ireland.
+Robert Lamberton was born and brought up on the family farm near Eglinton, County Londonderry, Ireland.
 At the age of 21 he emigrated to the United States and stayed with an uncle in Plum township, Venago County, with whom he laboured for some months.
 He later obtained work as a stone cutter on the Erie Canal before returning to Franklin.
 From meagre beginnings as a clerk in a dry goods store he opened a small shop in the town which expanded rapidly and eventually became a department store dealing in furnishings and family supplies of every kind.
 In addition to merchandising, he was also involved in the establishment of a rolling mill and nail factory in the town and later erected mills for the manufacture of flour and lumber.